 Neil was born and raised in suburban Melbourne, firstly in the inner north before heading off to what was, in those days, the wilds of the outer eastern suburbs.
 He completed a degree in Science and Education at the University of Melbourne before setting out on a life of educating the young people of Victoria.

 After spending a few years as a secondary school teacher (Physics, Mathematics and Information Technology), he took six months off to work in the corporate world.
 His intention was to learn about life in the business world before returning to the classroom with better insights into what students should be learning.
 That six-month break started in December 1988 ... and here we are, all those years later and the break continues.
 Fair to say, it is most unlikely that we'll see him back in the classroom any time soon.

 In recent years, Neil has spend a considerable amount of time behind the microphone in both broadcasting and podcasting activities.
 It has been said that he is yet to meet a microphone he doesn't like!
 Apart from running his own online radio station, he has been presenting music and sports programs on community radio since 2008 and calling VFL and VFLW football games, firstly for Box Hill and, more recently, the home town Geelong Cats.

 These days, Neil manages his own business - Untypical - incorporating media activities, transformation leadership and small business support.
 Whilst based in his Geelong office, Untypical works with clients in all parts of Australia - metropolitan, regional, rural and remote.

 Neil is the proud father of Lucy, who is a primary school teacher in regional Victoria and Sam, a research analyst in the commercial real estate sector.
+He is also Pop to his first- born grandson, Maverick.
 He has been a life long supporter of the Fitzroy and then Brisbane Lions Football Club and enjoys good quality coffee (long black, thank you) and equally good red wine (Shiraz if you are buying).